pudly/schmopera-hugo/content/articles/things-we-didn-t-ask-for-winterreise-at-21c.md

 Fast-forward to Sly collecting four musicians who would become Le Chimera Project, and two weeks of development at Domaine Forget in Québec, and _Winterreise 2020_ is born.
 Essentially, it's a new arrangement of the score for these unlikely instruments; left intact are Müller's poetry and most of Schubert's vocal writing.
 Added are Rallo's staging and design by Doey Lüthi, which echo the new music's deconstruction of an existing work.

 Yet the whole thing seemed to answer a question that was entirely nonsensical.
 Asking, "How would this sound to people who had never heard it before?" feels a bit akin to asking, "When was Austria yellow?"
 If you'll excuse my unimaginative harumphing for a moment: the piece exists with all the tools needed for an outsider.
 Words, sheet music; that's the essence of it, no matter who you ask.
 What _Winterreise 2020_ does, in the guise of "paring everything down to essentials," is just as stylistically suggestive as the recordings by Dietrich Fischer-Dieskau.

+> It all makes me feel so pitifully old.

 Perhaps moreso; the stage was littered with trends and isms which, for all their purporting of newness and essentialism, have alarmingly little to do with Müller's words.
 Harsh side-stage lighting, random placement of people dressed in black (but not orchestra black, like faded black jeans and other too-cool-for-Schubert garb), mysterious physical outbursts from Sly, a microphone cameo, and the most hipster of instruments: a hurdy-gurdy.
 (To be fair, this addition at least had roots in the text).